Las Vegas Convention Center: History

 The exterior of the west hall of the convention center during the 2025 Consumer Electronics Show.

 In the 1950s, the Las Vegas city and county leaders recognized the need for a convention facility.
 The initial goal was to increase the occupancy rates of hotels during low tourist months.
 Leaders chose a site one block east of the Las Vegas Strip at the site of the Las Vegas Park Speedway, a failed horse and automobile racing facility from the early 1950s.
 A 6,300 capacity, silver-domed rotunda with an adjoining 90000 sqft exhibition hall opened in April 1959.
 The architect of the original structure was Adrian Jennings Wilson (1898–1988) of Los Angeles.
 It hosted The Beatles on August 20, 1964.

 The Convention Center was also the site of several major professional boxing fights in the 1960s: Gene Fullmer versus Sugar Ray Robinson on March 4, 1961; Fullmer versus Benny Paret on December 9, 1961; Sonny Liston vs. Floyd Patterson II on July 22, 1963; and Muhammad Ali vs. Floyd Patterson on November 22, 1965.

-Led Zeppelin was supposed to perform at the convention center on April 19, 1970, capping the final show of their Spring 1970 North American Tour, but the gig was cancelled due to lead singer Robert Plant falling ill the previous night.
+Led Zeppelin was supposed to perform at the convention center on April 19, 1970, as the final show of their Spring 1970 North American Tour, but the concert was canceled because lead singer Robert Plant fell ill the previous night.

 The venue was home to the UNLV Runnin' Rebels men's basketball team from 1966 to 1982.
-The original silver dome demolished in 1991, creating space for expansion.
+The original silver dome was demolished in 1991, creating space for expansion.
 Upon completion, there was vastly more space: 1.6 e6sqft, including 1.3 e6sqft for exhibitors, making it one of the largest single-level facilities in the world.

 The Las Vegas Convention Center Act of 1971 authorized the use of $7 million to rebuild, remodel or expand the center.
 By 1985, the center had held 7,000 conventions since its opening.

 The Convention Center dome hosted two Billy Graham Crusades between 1978 and 1980.

 On December 19, 1993, the draw for the 1994 FIFA World Cup was held at the building.

 In 1993, the Las Vegas Convention and Visitors Authority (LVCVA) purchased the defunct Landmark hotel-casino, which was across from the convention center.
 LVCVA demolished the resort in 1995 to develop additional parking on the site for convention guests.
 An expansion in 1998 increased the center to 1.9 e6sqft.

 While it functioned, COMDEX was the most attended trade show in the United States, with over 200,000 attendees on several occasions.

 In 2000, early planning began for another expansion of the center.
 The new $150 million South Hall was topped out on February 20, 2001.
 It would consist of 1.3 e6sqft.
 Upon completion in 2004, it crossed a major roadway (Desert Inn Road), with four bridges connecting the facilities.

 As of 2009, the Consumer Electronics Show is the most attended annual trade show at this location, with more than 140,000 attendees.